mwd19/my-cities-serverless/README.md

 ## Functionality of the application

-My places is a simple application that allow users track and register the places they have visited.
+My places is a simple application that allow users track and register the places they had visited.
 The application allows creating/removing/updating/fetching places (CRUD operations) and for each place item we can optionally have an attachment image.
 Each user only has access to places items that he/she had created.

 ## Stack